 Survey after survey tells us that most accountants get most of their best new clients through referrals.
 And many experienced accountants claim that no other activities and no marketing investment ever seems worth the effort.
 The following sentiment is typical of what I hear: “I get all the new clients I want

 Back in the days when I was a professional speaker (BC -Before COVID-19) I often asked audiences of accountants to look around the room.
 And then to indicate whether they felt that they were in any way special and different from most of the other accountants in the room.
 Typically only a

 Classic.
 Talking with a partner in a top 50 firm of accountants, I asked how they get most of their new clients.
 It was no surprise he answered 'referrals'.
 Many accountants and lawyers, claim that they secure most of their new work through word of mouth referrals.
 This suggests that clients are

 For a change, instead of creating a fresh blog post, I thought you'd appreciate a summary of my most popular posts on how to get more referrals to your ideal new clients.
-5 ways to get more referrals Are you undermining your credibility by being too modest?
-Being Known, Liked and Trusted
+A quick five point plan to get more referrals Are you undermining your credibility by being too modest?
+Being Known,

 Some accountants I know are proud of how efficiently they look after their own business affairs.
 Others though are embarrassed at their inefficiencies.
 And there are some who do not appear to give any thought as to how they are perceived.
 We all know the old adage that you never get a

 You have probably heard the old networking idea that it's important to help people get to know, like and trust you.
 Only then will they buy from you.
 Only then will they even consider becoming your client.
 This idea originated in the book ‘Endless Referrals', written by Bob Burg, who said: “All things